ladmini/LZViewPager/README.md

 - [x] Header scrollable, if the width of buttons is larger than the width of the current view.

 ## 📋 Requirements
-LZViewPager requires iOS 10, Swift 5
+LZViewPager requires iOS 10+ (Tested on iOS 17), Swift 5.

 ## 📲 Installation